zzhangjii/learning-library/oci-library/qloudable/ATP_Lab/ATP_HOL.md

 **We have successfully deployed a ATP instance,populated a table using a file stored in Object storage and successfully run a query against the table.**

-## Practice 6: Create a Machine Learning User and access data from ATP instance
+## Create a Machine Learning User and access data from ATP instance

 **In this section we will create a Machine Learning User and access data that was uploaded.
 We will also explore other options avaialble in ATP**